 “Politics is basically how we as a society decide to set the rules and solve our biggest issues,” says Damian Boeselager, a 33-year-old member of the European parliament (MEP) who has represented pan-European party Volt since 2019.
-Together with two friends, Boeselager co-founded Volt Europa the same day the U.K. formally announced its intention to leave the EU almost 5 years ago.
-Today the party is represented by over 70 elected officials at local, national, and European level and it is active in 29 European countries.
+Together with two friends, Boeselager co-founded Volt Europa the same day the U.K. formally announced its intention to leave the EU 5 years ago today.
+Now the party is represented by over 70 elected officials at local, national, and European level and it is active in 29 European countries.

 Sadly, Boeselager’s success is the exception rather than the rule.
 Recent OECD statistics highlight the degree to which young people are underrepresented in parliaments across the developed world.
 In 2020, 22% of OECD (Organization for Economic Co-operation and Development) parliaments (MPs) had members under 40.
 In comparison, 20- to 39-year-olds represent 34% of the voting-age population in these countries.
 This is an average representation gap of more than 12 percentage points.
 Some of the largest gaps are found in the United States (-25%) and Australia (-24%).